-The Piedmont Triad Partnership, grantee of FTZ 230, submitted a notification of proposed production activity to the FTZ Board on behalf of Sonoco Display and Packaging for its facilities located in Rural Hall and Winston-Salem, North Carolina within FTZ 230.
-The notification conforming to the requirements of the regulations of the FTZ Board (15 CFR 400.22) was received on November 19, 2013.
+The Piedmont Triad Partnership, grantee of FTZ 230, submitted a notification of proposed production activity to the FTZ Board on behalf of MVP International Group, Inc. (MVP), located at sites in Elkin and Boonville, North Carolina.
+The notification conforming to the requirements of the regulations of the FTZ Board (15 CFR 400.22) was received on May 24, 2019.

-Sonoco Display and Packaging already has authority to produce various cosmetic and personal hygiene gift sets within Sites 24—27 of FTZ 230.
-The current request would add deodorant/antiperspirant and body wash gift sets and certain foreign components to the scope of authority.
-Pursuant to 15 CFR 400.14(b), additional FTZ authority would be limited to the specific foreign-status materials and components and specific finished products described in the submitted notification (as described below) and subsequently authorized by the FTZ Board.
+The MVP facilities are located within Subzone 230G.
+The facilities are used for the production of candles, reed diffusers and wax melts.
+Pursuant to 15 CFR 400.14(b), FTZ activity would be limited to the specific foreign-status materials and components and specific finished products described in the submitted notification (as described below) and subsequently authorized by the FTZ Board.

-Production under FTZ procedures could exempt Sonoco Display and Packaging from customs duty payments on the foreign status components used in export production.
-On its domestic sales, Sonoco Display and Packaging would be able to choose the duty rates during customs entry procedures that apply to deodorant/antiperspirant and body wash gift sets (free, 4.9%) for the foreign status inputs noted below and in the existing scope of authority.
-Customs duties also could possibly be deferred or reduced on foreign status production equipment.
+Production under FTZ procedures could exempt MVP from customs duty payments on the foreign-status components used in export production.
+On its domestic sales, for the foreign-status materials/components noted below, MVP would be able to choose the duty rates during customs entry procedures that apply to candles, reed diffusers and wax melts (duty rate ranges from duty-free to 6%).
+MVP would be able to avoid duty on foreign-status components which become scrap/waste.
+Customs duties also could possibly be deferred or reduced on foreign-status production equipment.

 Public comment is invited from interested parties.
-Submissions shall be addressed to the FTZ Board's Executive Secretary at the address below.
-The closing period for their receipt is January 21, 2014.
+Submissions shall be addressed to the Board's Executive Secretary at the address below.
+The closing period for their receipt is July 15, 2019.

-A copy of the notification will be available for public inspection at the Office of the Executive Secretary, Foreign-Trade Zones Board, Room 21013, U.S. Department of Commerce, 1401 Constitution Avenue NW., Washington, DC 20230-0002, and in the “Reading Room” section of the FTZ Board's Web site, which is accessible via www.trade.gov/ftz.
+A copy of the notification will be available for public inspection at the Office of the Executive Secretary, Foreign-Trade Zones Board, Room 21013, U.S. Department of Commerce, 1401 Constitution Avenue NW, Washington, DC 20230-0002, and in the “Reading Room” section of the Board's website, which is accessible via www.trade.gov/ftz.